yigitalpkaynak/Client-side-ProductAPI/README.md

-## CRUD API template to use for client side apps.
+## API template to use for client side apps.
 ## Used Swagger for testing.

 ## Include Bootstrap library to .NET project